cboyda/LighthouseLabs/Project-Python_Statistics/README.md

 ### Step 4: Build Statistical Model
 * models created to predict the number of `ebikes`
 * Built 3 Statistical Regression Models
    * including a Linear Regression with 8 models using list method
-* Built Classification Regression Models
+* Built Classification Regression Model

 ## Results
 > (fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model.)